Gandhidham

-Gandhidham, initially known as Sardarganj, located in the eastern part of Kutch district, in the state of Gujarat.
+Gandhidham is located in the eastern part of Kutch district, in the state of Gujarat.
 It is the largest and most populous city in (Kachchh) Kutch District, Gujarat, India.
 It was created in the early 1950s for the resettlement of Sindhi Hindu refugees from Sindh, Pakistan, in the aftermath of the partition of India.
 The city was named after M K Gandhi.
 An economic capital of Kutch, Gandhidham is a growing area for families and retirees.
 According to the 2011 Census, Gandhidham is Gujarat's 8th most populous city.
 It is a popular destination for conventions, business, and meetings.